 I understand my foreboding.
 I haven’t experienced psychedelics.
 All the others smile knowingly.
 Robby gets Mary to stand up while he says a prayer; he calls her the Lover of the Mother, who will prepare a potion from the flowers.
 She separates the flowers from the stems, then cut them into bits and places the bits in a large bowl.
 Robby has her chew a handful of these bits, then spits them back into the bowl.
 We watch half-disgusted, half-entranced.
 Jace puts Zeppelin’s ‘Stairway to Heaven” on the stereo.

 I remain fixated on my candle, until I perceive the flame growing.
 It appears to flare to a height twice the candle’s length.
 It looks like an elongated onion, with two peaks at the top and two holes in the middle.
 Just as the two holes appear to be eyes, it returns to its normal height.
 I have received a picture and then lost it.
 Again I fixate until the flame grows to an abnormal height.
-Flickering, I can see a long face, with twin horns on the head and a goatee on its chin.
+Flickering, I can see a long face.
 Below the two eyes a mouth opens and leers at me – the Devil.

 “Yes,” it answers my mind, “You called me forth.”